-On October 21, 2013, the Company closed a non-brokered private placement financing by the issuance of 13,857,200 units (the "Units") at a purchase price of \$0.07 per Unit for gross proceeds of \$970,004.
-Each Unit consists of one flow-through common share in the capital of the Company and one-half of a non-transferable share purchase warrant.
-Each whole warrant entitles the holder to purchase one non-flow-through common share in the capital of the Company on or before April 21, 2015, at a purchase price of \$0.10 per share.
-In connection with the private placement, the Company paid finders' fees consisting of \$72,000.32 in cash and issued 514,288 non-transferable broker warrants, each broker warrant exercisable into one common share in the capital of the Company on or before April 21, 2015 at a purchase price of \$0.10 per share.

-On January 31, 2014, the Company closed a non-brokered private placement financing by the issuance of 15,212,700 units (the "Units") at a purchase price of \$0.05 per Unit for gross proceeds of \$760,635.
-Each Unit consists of one flow-through common share in the capital of the Company and one-half of a non-transferable share purchase warrant.
+On January 31, 2014, the Company closed a non-brokered private placement financing by the issuance of 15,212,700 units at a purchase price of \$0.05 per unit for gross proceeds of \$760,635.
+Each unit consists of one flow-through common share in the capital of the Company and one-half of a non-transferable share purchase warrant.
 Each whole warrant entitles the holder to purchase one non-flow-through common share in the capital of the Company on or before January 31, 2017, at a purchase price of \$0.10 per share.

+On September 4, 2014, the Company closed a non-brokered private placement financing by the issuance of 18,091,019 flow-through units ("FT Units") at a purchase price of \$0.065 per FT Unit, and 6,952,698 non-flow-through units ("NFT Units") at a purchase price of \$0.05 per NFT Unit, for gross proceeds of 1,523,551.

-In connection with the private placement, the Company paid finders' fees consisting of \$25,000 in cash and issued 500,000 non-transferable broker warrants, each broker warrant exercisable into one common share in the capital of the Company on or before January 31, 2017 at a purchase price of \$0.10 per share.
+Each FT Unit consists of one flow-through common share in the capital of the Company and one-half of a non-transferable share purchase warrant.
+Each whole warrant entitles the holder to purchase one non-flow-through common share in the capital of the Company on or before September 6, 2016, at a purchase price of \$0.10 per share.

+Each NFT Unit consists of one non-flow-through common share in the capital of the Company and one transferable share purchase warrant.
+Each whole warrant entitles the holder to purchase one non-flow-through common share in the capital of the Company on or before September 6, 2016, at a purchase price of \$0.10 per share.